 What The Experts Have To Say About Kale For Dogs

 “Kale is rich in some minerals that when compared with AAFCO, FEDIAF or ancestral standards, are short in many meat-based diets.
 So the choice often comes down to use moderate amounts of kale and similar vegetables, find other foods that provide the minerals, add mineral supplements or have a diet that may be deficient in some important minerals.
-Mineral-rich vegetables reduce the number and amount of supplements that we need to add to meet standards.” – Steve Brown, Pet Nutrition Expert
+Mineral-rich vegetables reduce the number and amount of supplements that we need to add to meet standards.” – Steve Brown, Pet Nutrition Expert, Author of UnLocking The Canine Ancestral Diet

 “The facts have always been there, if we saw them or not: Thallium is a renowned and vicious toxin, and kale appears to be an efficient accumulator of thallium.
 So this current interest in thallium is basically the intersection of two recent trends; our ability to detect smaller and smaller amounts of an element or molecule (rapidly improving lab sophistication) and devout foodies more able to follow extreme diets of their choice.
 I don’t see that pets are at increased risk from dietary thallium if they are fed prudent diets.
 All mammals have effective systems for neutralizing the occasional toxin.
-Unless fed a predominately vegetable diet, that itself was predominantly kale, for several months, I would not worry about thallium.” – Richard Patton PhD
+Unless fed a predominately vegetable diet, that itself was predominantly kale, for several months, I would not worry about thallium.” – Dr Richard S Patton PhD, author of Ruined By Excess, Perfected By Lack

 “Cruciferous vegetables if fed raw have goitrogenic properties and can lower thyroid activity.
 But, once they are cooked, even lightly steamed, the goitrogenic activity is minimized.”